tlevine/dada.pink/bicycle-on-airplane/index.md

 that the shifts were sudden---they were more about the school than about the grade/age.

+I remember concluding in seventh grade that school administrators weren't really going to do anything about how other students were taking my things and hitting me.
+Administrators can't do very much about it, (Or, it would be a lot of work to do something about it, and they may risk losing their jobs.) and they said they would do stuff about it because that's what they're supposed to say.

 Here's my present guess as to what is going on.
 The social status (that is, power, authority, &c.) of young people gets higher as they get older and move to higher grades in school; there is a bigger gap in status between the